SemiXQ/733-Project---Hand-Pose-Estimation-on-Atlas/README.md

-# 733-Project---Hand-Pose-Estimation-on-Atlas
+# VC Lab Course Project with Huawei: Hand Pose Estimation on Atlas
-This project is to convert existing models to achieve a performance of FPS>=20 on the Atlas 200 DK
+This project is to convert existing models to achieve a performance of FPS>=20 on Huawei's Atlas 200 DK

 We have modified the original pipelines of the model in simple2D and retrained it.
 The prep_utils.py in ./simple2D/utils is from the original model.